-A successful TC has not been developed not because of the limits of human cognitive capacity as McGinn (1989) suggests, but perhaps because of the limitations of the scientific methodology which has been developed for research in physical and biological phenomena (the sciences).
+Our failure to develop a successful TC thus far is not because of the limits of human cognitive capacity, as McGinn (1989) suggested, but perhaps because of the limitations of the scientific method which has been developed for research in physical and biological phenomena (the sciences).
 It is reasonable to propose that this type of methodology is not appropriate for investigations into the phenomena of CΨ.
-It should be noted that this argument is not new.
-At the end of the 19th century, German philosophers and researchers (such as Wilhelm Dilthey and Max Weber) posited a distinction between two types of methodological understandings.
-(A) the methodological comprehension based on ‘explanation’ (erklaren) of the natural world, such as research in the natural sciences, and (B) the comprehension based on ‘meaningful understanding’ (verstehen) of the human world, such as research in the humanities and social sciences (see discussions in Grimm, 2016, 2019; Rakover, 1990, 2018, 2021b).
-Although this distinction is no longer accepted today, one may suggest that it is difficult to directly apply the research methodologies developed in the natural sciences to research in CΨ (see Grimm, 2016; Rakover, 1990, 2018).
-While properties in the physical world lend themselves to public observations, conscious properties lend themselves only to private subjective observations (introspection).
-For example, while anyone can measure the weight and height of Mrs. Gordon with great accuracy, only Mrs. Gordon herself can feel the sensation of pain from a blow to her hand and no one else.
+This argument is not new.
+At the end of the 19th century, German philosophers and researchers (such as Wilhelm Dilthey and Max Weber) posited a distinction between two types of methodological understandings: (A) methodological comprehension based on ‘explanation’ (erklaren) of the natural world, such as research in the natural sciences, and (B) comprehension based on ‘meaningful understanding’ (verstehen) of the human world, such as research in the humanities and social sciences (see discussions in Grimm, 2016, 2019; Rakover, 1990, 2018, 2021b).
+Although this distinction is no longer accepted, one may reasonably suggest that it is difficult to directly apply the research methodologies developed in the natural sciences to research in CΨ (see Grimm, 2016; Rakover, 1990, 2018).
+While properties in the physical world lend themselves to public observation, conscious properties lend themselves only to private subjective observation (introspection).
+For example, while anyone can measure the weight and height of Mrs. Gordon with great accuracy, only Mrs. Gordon herself can feel the pain from a blow to her hand, no one else.

-Here it is worth noting that the discussion of the methodological possibility as a factor that obstructs the solution of the unsolved CΨ-problem, will be expanded and elaborated significantly in the second part of the chapter, the part dealing with the measurement problem of CΨ.
+The methodological problems that are cited as obstacles to solving the CΨ-problem will be elaborated in the second part of the chapter dealing with the measurement problem of CΨ.

-Second, hidden energy
+Hidden energy

-A successful TC has not been developed, perhaps because there exists a certain hypothetical undiscovered “hidden energy”, which constitutes CΨ and is created somehow by certain brain activity.
-The main justifications for this speculation are twofold: The first is the mere fact that a TC has not been discovered to date and the second is the analogy to two hypothetical terms in astrophysics, which were created to account for certain incomprehensible cosmological observations.
+Perhaps the reason why a successful TC has not been developed is because CΨ consists of a hypothetical undiscovered “hidden energy”, created somehow by brain activity.
+The main justifications for this hypothesis are twofold: The first is the mere fact that a successful TC has not been discovered to date; the second is an analogy to two hypothetical terms in astrophysics, which were created to account for certain incomprehensible cosmological observations.
 One hypothetical concept relates to unobservable “dark matter”.
-This term meant to account for the phenomenon of missing mass – the discrepancy between theoretical gravitational computation and the total visible mass in space.
+This term is meant to account for the phenomenon of missing mass—the discrepancy between theoretical gravitational computation and the total amount of visible matter in space.
 The other hypothetical term is unobservable “dark energy”.
 This concept is supposed to explain the discrepancy between the theoretical calculation of cosmic expansion and the observation that the expansion of the universe is accelerating.
 Both hypothetical concepts were designed to close the gap between theory and observation.
 Similarly, the “hidden energy” hypothetical concept is intended to close the gap between brain activity and CΨ.
-(Note that this idea is different from the well-known theoretical approach of “substance dualism”, which proposes that the mind is something non-physical, e.g., Gennaro, 2016; Kim, 2011; Levine, 2007; Van Gulick, 2022.)
+(This idea is distinct from the well-known theoretical approach of “substance dualism”, which proposes that the mind is non-physical, e.g., Gennaro, 2016; Kim, 2011; Levine, 2007; van Gulick, 2022.)

-Another approach that supports a certain variation of the current possible methodological approach suggests that CΨ is related to the brain but not limited to it and that CΨ is more fundamental than matter (see Wahbeh, Radin, Cannard & Delorme, 2022).
-The Neutral Monism, which is also related to the current possibility, suggests to see CΨ as part of the union of opposites.
-This approach is based on two components: the physical and the mental, when these two are irreducible to each other (see Horne, 2022).
+Another approach suggests that CΨ is related to the brain but not limited to it and that CΨ is more fundamental than matter (see Wahbeh et al., 2022).
+Neutral monism, a related metaphysical theory, suggests viewing CΨ as part of the union of opposites.
+This approach is based on two components: the physical and the mental, which are irreducible to each other (see Horne, 2022).